Wine detail

 How long should I decant this wine?

 When opened after 2027, decant for 3 hours minimum in a wide-based decanter.
+The 2019 is a structured, tannic Clos de la Roche that needs extended air to open.
 After 2032, 2 hours will suffice.
 Use a wide-based decanter to maximize surface area.
 Serve at 63-65F to release the aromatics fully.

 What foods pair best with this grand cru?